-O'Brien, Nora Connolly (1893–1981), republican and socialist activist, was born at 6 Lothian St., Edinburgh, Scotland, second among six daughters and one son of James Connolly (qv), of Edinburgh, the socialist republican leader (at the time, labourer, journalist, and secretary of the Scottish Socialist Federation), and Lillie Connolly (née Reynolds), originally of Carnew, Co.
+O'Brien, Nora Connolly (1892–1981), republican and socialist activist, was born on 14 November 1892 at 6 Lothian Street, Edinburgh, Scotland, second among six daughters and one son of James Connolly (qv), of Edinburgh, the socialist republican leader (at the time, labourer, journalist, and secretary of the Scottish Socialist Federation), and Lillie Connolly (née Reynolds), originally of Carnew, Co.
 Wicklow.
 Her father's career took the family to Dublin (1896–1904), Troy, New York (1904–5), and Newark, New Jersey (1905–10).
 Attending primary schools in each of these locations, she was ‘a bright, imaginative child who astonished her teachers by her forwardness’ (Greaves, 147).
 The attention paid by James Connolly to Nora's intellectual and political development is evidence of the sincerity of his feminist convictions.
 From an early age she attended her father's political meetings, accompanying him on a four-month Scottish lecture tour at age 8 (1902).
 The tragic death of her older sister in a domestic accident on the eve of embarkation to America (August 1904) left Nora as the eldest child.
 Against her father's wishes, she ceased formal education at age 13 (1907) and worked in a millinery store to contribute to the family finances.
 She assisted in the New York office of his Irish Socialist Federation and by 1910 was New York business agent of the Federation's organ, The Harp.
 The family returned to Dublin (December 1910), then settled in Belfast (1911), where Nora worked in a garment wareroom and immersed herself in the labour and republican movements.
 She joined Na Fianna Éireann's Belfast branch, the first to admit girls ‘because they refused to be excluded’ (Ward, 104); helped organise a Young Republican Party that agitated against the prospect of partition as the home rule crisis intensified; and collected support funds for the locked-out Dublin workers (1913–14).
 After the Howth gun-running (26 July 1914), she smuggled rifles and ammunition to the Irish Volunteers' Belfast contingent.
 The nature of the secret message she conveyed from her father to Irish republicans in New York (December 1914) remains speculative: possibly notification of the Irish Republican Brotherhood's decision for a rising during the great war; possibly information on Belfast ship-building activity for relay to German agents.
 She was principal organiser (1915) of Cumann na mBan's Belfast branch, exceptional for undertaking (largely under her influence and that of her sister Ina) similar roles to those of the all-male Volunteers, including rifle practice and drill.

 In early April 1916 she was dispatched by the IRB military council to accompany Liam Mellows (qv), recently deported to England, on his clandestine return (disguised as a priest) to Ireland to command the Galway Volunteers in the impending Easter rising.
 On 22 April she led the Cumann na mBan first aid corps that accompanied the Belfast Volunteers to the Northern Division's mobilisation in Co.
 Tyrone.
 On receipt of the countermanding order from Eoin MacNeill (qv), she travelled by night train to Dublin to obtain clarification from her father.
 On Easter Monday morning (24 April) she returned to Tyrone bearing a counter-order from Patrick Pearse (qv).
 After fruitless efforts to remuster the Northern Division, she and her sister Ina returned to Dublin, walking most of the distance from Dundalk owing to rail disruptions, passing a night in a field near Balbriggan, and arriving in the capital hours after the insurgents' surrender.
 She accompanied her mother on a final visit to her wounded father imprisoned in Dublin castle, hours before his execution (12 May).
 A subsequent third-person memoir, Portrait of a rebel father (1935), recounts these early years.